-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Extended Channel Switch Announcement frame, then the Wide Bandwidth Channel Switch element shall be present in the frame.

-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz BSS operating channel bandwidth using the Extended Channel Switch Announcement element or Extended Channel Switch Announcement frame, then a) the value of the New Operating Class field identifies the primary 40 MHz channel and b) the Operating Triplet fields within the New Country subelement or element respectively shall indicate all the operating class(es) for the switched BSS.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using an Extended Channel Switch Announcement element or Extended Channel Switch Announcement frame, a) the value of the New Operating Class field identifies the primary 40 MHz channel after the switch and b) the Operating Triplet subfields within the New Country subelement or element respectively shall indicate all the operating class(es) for the switched BSS.
+The primary 40 MHz channel so identified after the switch shall be the same as that identified from the value of the New Channel Center Frequency Segment 0 field in the Wide Bandwidth Channel Switch subelement together with the New Channel Number field in the Extended Channel Switch Announcement element or Extended Channel Switch Announcement frame as described in 22.3.7 (Mathematical description of signals).

-When announcing new BSS TPC parameters (#6782)that come into effect at the same time as the switch, a STA that is a VHT AP, a VHT STA in an IBSS, or a VHT mesh STA in an MBSS(#6063) shall include a) at least one New VHT Transmit Power Envelope element in a transmitted Channel Switch Announcement frame or Extended Channel Switch Announcement frame and b) at least one New VHT Transmit Power Envelope subelement in a transmitted Channel Wrapper element in Beacon and Probe Response frames.
+When announcing new BSS TPC parameters (#6782)that come into effect at the same time as the switch, a STA that is an AP, a PCP in a PBSS, a STA in an IBSS, or a mesh STA in an MBSS(#6063) shall include:

+at least one New VHT Transmit Power Envelope element in any Channel Switch Announcement frame or Extended Channel Switch Announcement frames it transmits;

+at least one New VHT Transmit Power Envelope subelement in a Channel Switch Wrapper element in any Beacon and Probe Response frames it transmits.

-A receipient VHT STA in the BSS STA that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in the recipient STA's TPC calculations for the new operating channel and operating bandwidth (see 10.8 (TPC procedures)).
+A receipient STA in the BSS that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in the recipient STA's TPC calculations for the new operating channel and operating bandwidth (see 10.8 (TPC procedures)).
 If both New VHT Transmit Power Envelope elements and New VHT Transmit Power Envelope subelements are transmitted for the switch, the set of New VHT Transmit Power Envelope elements and set of subelements shall contain the same set of values for the Local Maximum Transmit Power Units Interpretation subfield, and New VHT Transmit Power Envelope elements and subelements that have the same value for the Local Maximum Transmit Power Units Interpretation subfield shall also have the same values for their other fields.

-When announcing a new Country string (including Operating Table index), new operating classes or both, that come into effect at the same time as the switch, a STA that is a VHT AP, a VHT STA in an IBSS, or a VHT mesh STA(#6063) in an MBSS shall include a) a New Country element in a transmitted Extended Channel Switch Announcement frame and b) a New Country subelement in a transmitted Channel Wrapper element.
+When announcing a new Country String (including Operating Table index), new operating classes or both, that come into effect at the same time as the switch, a STA that is an AP, a PCP in a PBSS, a STA in an IBSS, or a mesh STA(#6063) in an MBSS shall include:

+a New Country element in any Extended Channel Switch Announcement frames it transmits;

+a New Country subelement in any Channel Switch Wrapper element it transmits.

 The New Country element or subelement shall contain all the Operating Classes for the BSS after the switch.
-The New Country element or subelement, transmitted in an Extended Channel Switch Announcement frame or in the same frame as an Extended Channel Switch Announcement element respectively, shall include one Operating Triplet field that contains the same Operating Class as the New Operating Class field in the Extended Channel Switch Announcement frame or Extended Channel Switch Announcement element.
-A recipient VHT STA in the BSS STA that has dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in order to maintain regulatory compliance.
+The New Country element or subelement, transmitted in an Extended Channel Switch Announcement frame or in the same frame as an Extended Channel Switch Announcement element respectively, shall include one Operating Triplet subfield that contains the same Operating Class as the New Operating Class field in the Extended Channel Switch Announcement frame or Extended Channel Switch Announcement element.
+A recipient STA in the BSS that has dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in order to maintain regulatory compliance.
 If both New Country elements and New Country subelements are transmitted for the switch, their fields shall be the same.

 A Channel Switch Wrapper element shall not be included in Beacons and Probe Responses if the element contains zero subelements.